OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 - environment variables from `.env.example`
 - port `8080` exposed to your LAN
+- network configured with `ip=dhcp` or a static IPv4 address if the container should be reachable over IPv4
 - a read-only config directory mounted at `/srv/inkplate/server/config`, with the file available as `/srv/inkplate/server/config/config.yaml`
 - persistent storage mounted at `/srv/inkplate/server/data`